pinkpong111/From-Call-Centers-to-Neurons/From-Call-Centers-to-Neurons.md

 **AI alignment (Christiano et al., 2017).** The DDD protocol (§24) addresses scalable oversight: how governance maintains system integrity without direct control.
 The dual attractor structure provides formal distinction between aligned systems and apparently-aligned but fragile ones.

 **Mean-field games (Lasry & Lions, 2007; Huang et al., 2006).** The ODE system (§14) operates in a complementary regime: rather than equilibrium characterization, it focuses on transition dynamics that mean-field models typically smooth over.
+Recent work on topological bifurcations in MFGs (Rezaei Lori & Grover, 2024) reveals invariant manifold structures governing solution branch topology — a parallel to the Φ-driven fold structure that determines Storm entry/exit thresholds.

 **Critical phenomena (Kadanoff, 1966; Wilson, 1971).** The S-equation functions as an order parameter, κ as a scale-preserved invariant analogous to renormalization group invariants, and the dual attractor structure maps to competing phases near criticality.
 This connection is structural, not physical.

+**Agentic governance gap (AIGN, 2025; Gartner, 2025–2026).** The rapid deployment of autonomous AI agents (projected 46.3% CAGR, $7.8B → $52.6B by 2030) is creating a governance deficit that the S-equation formally predicts: when exploration dimensionality n grows quadratically faster than governance capacity C(t), instability S̃ must increase.
+The AIGN report's finding that 81% of organizations lack M2M governance while 62% experienced agent-driven incidents is a direct empirical instantiation of the Silent Criticality → Storm transition.
+The DFG framework provides the missing theoretical substrate: governance is not merely an organizational policy problem but a **dynamical phase control** problem requiring lock budget management and timescale separation.

+**Neural criticality (Beggs & Plenz, 2003; O'Byrne & Bhatt, 2022; Sederberg et al., 2024).** The "critical brain hypothesis" proposes that neural systems operate near phase transitions for optimal information processing.
+Recent evidence (Yaghoubi et al., 2024; Sugimoto et al., 2025) refines this: criticality is not a fixed state but a dynamical regime with spontaneous transitions between critical and subcritical phases, modulated by network structure and synaptic plasticity.
+The ODE model's bistable regime structure (Rest vs. Storm, with Silent Criticality at the boundary) provides a formal framework that unifies these observations under a single dynamical mechanism — the self-consistent closure Φ(t) as an endogenous criticality parameter.

 ### 32.2 Storm–Recovery as Unified Phase Dynamics